Our Law Practice

 In 1960, E.F.P.’s son, Toby Prince Brigham, founded a firm devoted to exclusively defending owners in eminent domain and property rights cases.
 The law firm eventually became Florida’s oldest and largest law firm providing eminent domain representation for private owners affected by government takings and intrusive land use regulations.
 The rich tradition of Brigham Moore LLP at its zenith expanded to five offices across the state with 21 lawyers defending property rights throughout Florida.

 In 2012, Andrew Prince Brigham, following more than twenty years of law practice of his own with Brigham Moore LLP, founded a new law firm respectful of such heritage and devoted to representing property and business owners in matters of eminent domain, property rights, and real estate litigation/consultation.
-He, along with a team of trained professionals, continued with a statewide practice solely devoted to representing private owners, not the government.
+Andrew, along with a team of trained professionals, continued with a statewide practice solely devoted to representing private owners, not the government.
 The law firm soon expanded to five lawyers, each having the same cause-oriented practice.
 The name of the firm is Brigham Property Rights Law Firm.

 Our Philosophy of Practice

 - A truly successful protection of property rights begins and ends with the owner’s goals.